 To report a community emergency, contact the NWT Emergency Measures Office 24 hours a day at 867-920-2303.

 Below is a list of websites with the most recent, accurate official information to help keep residents informed on issues related to their communities.
 For more information, please contact the appropriate department representative.

-- Updates on NWT wildland fires are published on the Environment and Natural Resources (ENR) website and Facebook page.
+- Updates on NWT wildland fires are published on the Environment and Natural Resources (ENR) website, Facebook page, and Twitter @NWTFire.

-- The NWT Fire website provides daily wildland fire situation reports for the NWT and five regions, a live map of wildland fire activity lightning activity and fire danger.
+- The NWT Fire website provides daily wildland fire situation reports for the NWT and five regions, and a live map of wildland fire activity.

 - Smoke Forecasts can be seen at Blue Sky Canada Wildfire Smoke Forecast

 - To report smoke or fire in the forest, call ENR at 1-877-NWT-FIRE (1-877-698-3473)